-429 During the standards process, PWG members are encouraged to document proposals, clarifications or otherwise

-- useful documents such as machine generated MIB fragments and XML schema as a White Paper or Technical Brief. - These documents provide an informal means of communicating technical proposals among PWG members.
-It is - 432 strongly recommended that any topic open for discussion on the PWG agenda have supporting documentation made - 433 available for review at least one week prior to the meeting where the paper is to be discussed.
-Technical Briefs are - particularly useful when two or more approaches to a standard exist and need to be debated.
-White Papers and - 435 Technical Briefs (treated the same) may be updated to reflect group consensus or individual positions on a particular - 436 topic.
-Since a White Paper represents current thought and individual contribution, they do not require any form of - 437 approval and have no formal status.
-White Papers, Technical Briefs and other documents, such as FAQ, are subject - 438 to change or withdrawal at any time.
-These documents should be posted to the PWG FTP site and announced on the - working group mailing list prior to discussion at a PWG meeting.
-Discussion will be most fruitful when people have - taken adequate time to review the papers prior to the meeting.
+During the standards process, PWG members are encouraged to document proposals, clarifications or otherwise useful documents such as machine generated MIB fragments and XML schema as a White Paper or Technical Brief.
+These documents provide an informal means of communicating technical proposals among PWG members.
+It is strongly recommended that any topic open for discussion on the PWG agenda have supporting documentation made available for review at least one week prior to the meeting where the paper is to be discussed.
+Technical Briefs are particularly useful when two or more approaches to a standard exist and need to be debated.
+White Papers and Technical Briefs (treated the same) may be updated to reflect group consensus or individual positions on a particular topic.
+Since a White Paper represents current thought and individual contribution, they do not require any form of approval and have no formal status.
+White Papers, Technical Briefs and other documents, such as FAQ, are subject to change or withdrawal at any time.
+These documents should be posted to the PWG FTP site and announced on the working group mailing list prior to discussion at a PWG meeting.
+Discussion will be most fruitful when people have taken adequate time to review the papers prior to the meeting.

-6 Modifications to process
+6 Exceptions to process

-- 443 To handle exceptional cases, the Steering Committee may decide that some or all of the steps in the standards - process may be shortened or eliminated.
-Need to describe how
+To handle exceptional cases, the Steering Committee may decide that one or more of the steps in the standards process may be shortened or eliminated.
+Such an exception to this PWG Standards Process must be approved by unanimous consent of the entire PWG Steering Committee.